 Do your kids need glasses in order to see clearly?
 Maybe they have a strong case of nearsightedness, perhaps they have astigmatism, or another type of refractive error.
 Whatever the cause, getting your kids to wear eyeglasses can be a parenting challenge.

-Dr. Adrienne Chan treats patients from all over Glengarry, Edmonton, Alberta with their vision correction needs.
+Dr. Jay Torbeih treats patients from all over Glengarry, Edmonton, Alberta with their vision correction needs.
 The knowledgeable, caring staff at Total Focus Northgate and Dry Eye Clinic can help you and your kids if they’re struggling with their glasses or don’t want to wear them.

 Why Won’t My Child Wear His or Her Glasses?